mattyv/ilp_for/tools/clang-tidy/README.md

 # ilp-loop-analysis clang-tidy Check

-Static analysis tool that detects ILP loop patterns and suggests optimal `LoopType` or `N` values.
+A best-effort static analysis tool that detects ILP loop patterns and suggests optimal `LoopType` or `N` values.

+> **Note:** This is a community-driven tool.
+If you encounter incorrect pattern detection or have improvements, please contribute back to help other users.

 ## Building